Get a free, no obligation personal loan quote with rates as low as 9.90%

 Capital Losses

-These happen when you lose money on an investment after it’s been sold below what you paid for it, called your cost basis.
+These happen when you lose money on an investment after you sell it below what you paid for it.
+This is called your ‘cost basis’.
 Luckily, your losses can be applied retroactively for up to 3 years back to pay past tax debt.
-You can also use them to lower your future capital gains taxes for years to come, so you won’t have to pay as much during tax season.
+You can also use them to lower your future capital gains taxes for years to come.
+In this way, you won’t have to pay as much during tax season.

-At the moment, there is no set limit for how long you can use your losses to offset your gains, so be sure to keep your tax records until this rule changes.
+At the moment, there’s no set limit for how long you can use your losses to offset your gains.
+As such, be sure to keep your tax records until this rule changes.
 Even if you haven’t made any capital gains, you still have to report your losses to the CRA.

 How Do You Calculate Capital Gains Tax In Canada?